-China Bank is a responsible corporate citizen that stands for values and strives to create value for our stakeholders.
+China Bank is a responsible corporate citizen that stands for values and strives to create value.
 We conduct our business responsibly and efficiently, working with our employees and partner organizations to generate a positive economic, environmental, and social impact.
-We recognize our systemic importance as a financial institution for sustainable development; thus, we consider it our obligation to leverage our resources to help shape a sustainable future for all.
+We recognize our systemic importance as a financial institution to sustainable development; thus, we consider it our obligation to leverage our resources to help shape a sustainable future for all.

+Target 4.6

+numeracy

-Target 4.6 Literacy and numeracy
+Literacy and